School Nurse

 Azusa Pacific University

 At Azusa Pacific University, students can earn an online master’s of science in nursing as a School Nurse Services Credential (SNSC) and Family Nurse Practitioner (FNP).
-This intensive degree provides a plethora of designations that, given the proper licensure and examinations, can give graduates the ability to independently provide primary care as school nurses.
+This intensive degree offers a range of designations that, with the proper licensure and examinations, enable graduates to independently provide primary care as school nurses.

-The clinical component of this program focuses on educational settings, preparing students for future careers.
+The clinical component of this program focuses on educational settings and prepares students for future careers.
 Since this program is primarily online, students will need to coordinate with the school to find suitable locations near them.

 To be eligible for this program, applicants must already be licensed registered nurses and have completed a bachelor’s degree or higher.
 Other admission requirements include a written statement of purpose, a current resume, and at least two professional or academic recommendations.